 In March 2021, the Arkansas General Assembly passed legislation to continue the state’s novel approach to Medicaid expansion through a new program known as Arkansas Health and Opportunity for Me (ARHOME).
 Arkansas’s use of a premium-assistance model to finance healthcare coverage for low-income Arkansans has brought praise from health advocates for its innovative approach, replication from other states seeking an alternative to traditional Medicaid expansion, and scrutiny from proponents of cost containment.

-Arkansas’s model – currently known as Arkansas Works – required a federally approved Section 11154 demonstration waiver for implementation.
+Arkansas’s model – currently known as Arkansas Works – required a federally approved Section 1115 demonstration waiver for implementation.
 Demonstration waivers under Section 1115 of the Social Security Act provide states with federal matching funds for projects that test new approaches in how Medicaid programs operate.
-A requirement that must be demonstrated prior to waiver approval is budget neutrality.
-In other words, the cost of the waiver program cannot exceed federal spending that would have otherwise occurred absent the waiver.
-This fact sheet provides general information about budget neutrality and its assessment, scrutiny of Arkansas’s budget neutrality assessment and spending relative to budget neutrality caps, and progress on state spending under the waiver to date.
+A requirement that must be demonstrated prior to waiver approval is budget neutrality, which means that the cost of the waiver program cannot exceed federal spending that would have occurred absent the waiver.
+This updated explainer provides general information about budget neutrality and how it is assessed, budget cap trends in recent years, and other observations as the state seeks a waiver for ARHOME.

 - Medicaid.gov.
 (March 5, 2018).
 Arkansas Works Section 1115 Demonstration Fact Sheet.
 Retrieved from https://www.medicaid.gov/Medicaid-CHIP-Program-Information/By-Topics/Waivers/1115/downloads/ar/ar-works-fs.pdf.